benchmarkstudios/barebones/README.md

 ## Features

 * Reset, normalisation and base font/form styles
-* Build for mobile first, expanding to 1200px (can be extended further)
+* Built for mobile first, expanding to 1200px (can be extended further)
-* Built using SASS - semantically named files all compiled into a single file
+* SASS powered - semantically named files all compiled into a single file
 * Includes Google HTML5 shiv
 * Semantic use of HTML5 elements
 * WAI-ARIA role ready